Updated: May 27, 2022

 Now people tend to laugh at this one, but as a redhead, I have to share, there is evidence to support that redheads require more anesthesia for effective dosing and that we can metabolize some of these medications differently than our blonde and brunette counterparts.

 That’s not to say that if you’re a redhead your epidural will fail, but it’s something to keep in mind!
-(Unrelated: anesthesia has never worked on me.
+(Side note: anesthesia has never worked on me.
 I’ve woken up in the OR during non-childbirth related surgeries on more than one occasion, needed extra anesthetic for dental procedures, and the same has rang true for my redhead brother.)

 WHAT HAPPENS IF MY EPIDURAL FAILS?